sw1nn/ldnclj-dojo-team-5-game-of-life/README.md

-# London CLojure Dojo 27/03/2012 - Team 5 - Game Of Life
+# London Clojure Dojo 27/03/2012 - Team 5 - Game Of Life

 At the London Clojure Dojo on 27/03/2012 Team 5 produced a smoke and mirrors implementation of the classic [Conway's Game Of Life][5].
-The code shown there is the first checkin to this repo.
-But the implementation has now been mostly complete and is working (for certain definitions of working)
+The code we demo'd there is the first checkin to this repo.
+But the implementation has now been mostly completed and is working (for certain definitions of working)

-It's based on [lein-cljsbuild][1],
+It's based on [lein-cljsbuild][1], [Ring][2], and [Compojure][3].
-[Ring][2], and [Compojure][3].
-But trys to focus only on the clojurescript specifics (i.e. very minimal changes to the Ring and Compojure stuff that come in the lein-cljsbuild simple example project)
+It tries to focus only on the clojurescript specifics (i.e. very minimal changes to the Ring and Compojure stuff that come in the lein-cljsbuild simple example project)

-It demonstrates the use of
-lein-cljsbuild to build ClojureScript into JavaScript.
+It demonstrates the use of lein-cljsbuild to build ClojureScript into JavaScript.

 Changes made since the dojo are: